scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** self
 - **Duration:** instant

 Your voice bellows a single command heard by all creatures within 10 tiles of you.
-Any creatures you choose make a Charisma save against your spellcasting roll, on fail they obey the command.
+Any creatures you choose make a Charisma save against your spellcasting roll, on failure they obey the command.
 You may command the creatures to not take a single action, such as preventing them from taking the Move, Attack, or Defend actions.
 Alternatively you may command them to immediately take an action, such as clearing a path or dropping their weapons.
 Creatures commanded this way will only take the action if they have AP remaining and are capable of doing so.
 The command is either resolved immediately or lasts until the end of the creatures next turn if the command prevents them from taking an action.

 Your voice carries an extra 2 tiles for every level cast above 6th.